Many sources advocate herbs for healing and cooking, and they’re right – but only half right. There’s another very important part of the equation.

 Generally speaking, they have no idea how old the herbs in their inventory are.
 This rules out premade herbal tea bags for the same reason.

-Also, in a typical store setting, herbs are usually exposed to direct light all day which speeds their degradation.
+Also, in a typical store setting, herbs are usually exposed to direct light all day, which speeds up their degradation.

 If supermarkets and health food stores are out, then where should you get your herbs?